 It takes time and training to learn to interpret the signals received from a cochlear implant.
 Within a year of use, most people with cochlear implants make considerable gains in understanding speech.

-Adults and children who lost hearing after learning to speak can also benefit from cochlear implants.
+Adults and children who are as young as six to 12 months old can benefit from cochlear implants.
 People who have cochlear implants report improved:

 To be eligible for a cochlear implant, you must have:

-Cochlear implantation surgery is generally safe.
-The risks include:
+Cochlear implant surgery is generally safe.
+Risks of cochlear implantation can include:

-Cochlear implantation is done under general anesthesia, which means you or your child will be asleep during the procedure.
+Cochlear implant surgery is done under general anesthesia.
+This means you or your child will be in a sleep-like state during the procedure.
 You or your child might need to:

 Your doctor will give you specific instructions to help you prepare.

-You or your child will need a thorough medical evaluation to determine if cochlear implants are a good option.
-The evaluation is likely to include:
+You or your child will need a detailed medical evaluation to determine if cochlear implants are a good option.
+A doctor will conduct an evaluation that may include:

-The surgeon will make an incision behind the ear, and form a slight depression in the portion of skull bone (mastoid) where the internal device rests.
+Your surgeon will make a cut (incision) behind your ear, and form a small hole in the portion of skull bone (mastoid) where the internal device rests.

-The surgeon will then create a small hole in the cochlea and thread the electrode array of the internal device through this hole.
-The incision is stitched closed so that the internal device is under the skin.
+Your surgeon will then create a small opening in the cochlea in order to thread the electrode of the internal device.
+The skin incision is stitched closed so that the internal device is under your skin.

 You or your child might experience:

-Most people feel well enough to return home the day of surgery or the day afterward.
-You will need to return to the doctor in about a week to have stitches removed.
+Most people feel well enough to return home the day of surgery or the next day.

-The cochlear implants won't be turned on (activated) until two to six weeks after surgery — to give the surgery site time to heal.
+An audiologist won't turn on (activate) the cochlear implants for about two to six weeks after your surgery — to give the surgery site time to heal.

 To activate the cochlear implant, an audiologist will:

-Rehabilitation involves training the brain to understand sounds heard through the cochlear implant.
+Rehabilitation involves training your brain to understand sounds heard through the cochlear implant.
 Speech and everyday environmental noises will sound different from what you remember.

-Results vary from person to person.
-Factors that can affect the outcomes of cochlear implantation include the age when hearing was lost and the length of time between hearing loss and cochlear implantation.
+Results of cochlear implant surgery vary from person to person.
+Factors that can affect the outcomes of cochlear implantation include the age when hearing was lost, and the length of time between hearing loss and the cochlear implant surgery.

-For adults, the best results are associated with a shorter period of profound hearing loss before cochlear implantation.
-Adults with little or no experience of sound tend to benefit less from cochlear implants.
+For adults, the best results are generally associated with a shorter period of profound hearing loss before cochlear implantation.
+Adults with little or no experience with sound tend to benefit less from cochlear implants.